jdhenke/celestrium/doc/paper.md

 Or, one could run the layout internally without updating the UI, then simply render the final result of the layout process at the end.
 Again, because humans most likely would not be able to make sense of so much data, making this interface usable at this scale may not be a priority, but we suggest at least detecting when the layout iterations become slow and handling it accordingly so the user is not left simply staring at a faltering visualization.

 ### General Future Work

-> @haosharon, see all the issues we've discussed
->
-> Additionally, making Celestrium able to read **and write** to the DB would be a whole other ball game.
->
-> related to infrastructure, declare v1.0.0 pursuant to [semantic versioning](http://semver.org/).
-> this is incredibly practical for developers depending on this.
->
-> not interesting but worth mentioning unit testing and continuous integration

-Celestrium is currently in a v1.0 state.
 For the future, there are many features we'd like to add.

 * **Minimap** when a user explores a very large dataset, it is sometimes easy to get lost in the low-level details.
 We'd like to provide a minimap so users can always have a sense of the entire graph.